Part of Core Framework Modules

 • which operating rule becomes active

-• how activation changes your options
+• how activation changes access

 • which feedback keeps the pattern alive